cogito-study/alea/README.md

 Starting from scratch is always a hard decision, but our goal is to create and maintain a single source of truth of our design system and our [web app](https://app.cogito.study) component library.
 We don't want to create another popular open source UIKit.
 Since we only depend on open source projects so it was a no brainer to make our library open as well.

-> ⚠️ It's still a heavily working progress library and only fits our custom needs.
+> ⚠️ It's still a heavily work in progress library and only fits our custom needs.

 ## Built With